harbaum/galagino/README.md

-# Galagino - Arcade emulator for ESP32
+# Galagino - ESP32 Arcade Emulator

-Galaga, Pac-Man and Donkey Kong for the ESP32
+Play Galaga, Pac-Man and Donkey Kong on the ESP32